 - Antique light fixtures

-Shopping at architectural salvage stores isn’t always as cheap as buying new, low-cost materials from a home center.
-If you’re looking for flooring, for example, bringing home salvaged heart pine floorboards from an architectural salvage store probably isn’t as cheap as picking up some basic laminate flooring at Home Depot.
-However, buying from the salvage store allows you to install a high-quality, one-of-a kind floor at a lower cost than you could buying new.
+Shopping at architectural salvage stores isn’t always as affordable as buying new, low-cost materials from a home center.
+For example, if you’re looking for flooring, heart pine floorboards from an architectural salvage store won’t be as inexpensive as laminate flooring from Home Depot.

-In addition, if you already have old flooring in your home, the salvage store gives you a chance to find a match for it.
+Additionally, if you already have old flooring in your home, the salvage store gives you a chance to find a match for it.
 Old floorboards are usually 4 to 12 feet long, a length that’s rarely seen in new flooring.
-So by shopping at the salvage store, you can match your old floorboards without going to the trouble and expense of having new ones custom-made.
+By shopping at the salvage store, you can match your old floorboards without going to the trouble and expense of having new ones custom-made.

 Pros & Cons of Salvage Shopping

 Shopping at reuse centers and architectural salvage stores isn’t like shopping at ordinary home centers or furniture stores.
 You can’t walk in with a detailed list and expect to find everything on it.
-The inventory at these stores is variable, so you can’t be sure of finding a specific product, let alone a specific model that you’ve researched ahead of time.
+The inventory at these stores is variable, so you can’t be sure of finding a specific product, let alone a specific model you’ve researched.

-If you go in with the right attitude, however, salvage shopping offers big rewards.
-Reuse centers and architectural salvage stores sell many items you’d never find at Home Depot, often at amazing prices.
-If you treat the trip as a treasure hunt, exploring the aisles and looking at everything the store has to offer (rather than focusing on one specific item), you can discover some real gems.
+But if you go in with the right attitude, salvage shopping offers big rewards.
+Reuse centers and architectural salvage stores sell many things you’d never find at Home Depot, often at amazing prices.
+If you treat the trip as a treasure hunt, exploring the aisles and looking at everything the store has to offer, you can discover some real gems.

 - Vintage Materials.
-If you’re making repairs to an older home, the modern materials sold at your local home center – doors, windows, trim, and so forth – won’t match the existing finishes in your house.
+If you’re making repairs to an older home, the modern materials sold at your local home center — doors, windows, and trim, for example — won’t match the existing finishes in your house.
 Reuse centers and architectural salvage stores offer your best chance to find materials consistent with your home’s style.

 - Protecting the Environment.
 Shopping at reuse centers puts salvaged materials that would otherwise end up in landfills to good use.
 It also saves the natural resources and energy that would go into making new materials and reduces pollution, including greenhouse gas emissions.

 - Helping Charities.
-Many reuse centers work hand-in-hand with charitable organizations in the field of affordable housing.
+Many reuse centers work hand in hand with charitable or nonprofit organizations in the field of affordable housing.
 For instance, all Habitat ReStores support Habitat for Humanity in its work building homes for families in need.
-The Loading Dock (TLD), an independent reuse center in Baltimore, says it supplies low-cost building materials to “housing organizations, community centers, neighborhood improvement groups, nonprofits, theaters, senior citizen groups, daycare centers, [and] modest-income individuals and families.”

 - Learning Opportunities.
-Some reuse centers, including TLD, hold classes to teach homeowners how to do specific home repairs and home improvements.
-These classes give homeowners a chance to try DIY (do-it-yourself) jobs hands-on, instead of trying to follow a set of instructions from a book or a computer screen.
+Some reuse centers, such as Building Resources in San Francisco, hold classes on specific home repairs and home improvements.
+These classes give homeowners a chance to try do-it-yourself jobs hands-on instead of trying to follow a set of instructions from a book or YouTube video.

 - Limited Selection.
-On top of that, once you get there, you can’t be sure the store will actually have what you want.
-Reuse centers, even large ones, can’t offer nearly as wide a selection as a regular home retailer.
-All they have available is whatever people happened to donate recently – so if you go in looking for a specific model of appliance or a whole set of matching doorknobs, you’re likely to be disappointed.
+Even large reuse centers can’t offer nearly as wide a selection as a regular home retailer.
+All they have is whatever people happened to donate recently.
+If you go in looking for a specific appliance model or a set of matching doorknobs, you’re likely to be disappointed.

-If you live in or near a major city, chances are good there’s a reuse center or an architectural salvage store near you.
-Here are a several examples from across the country:
+If you live in or near a major city, chances are good there’s a reuse center or architectural salvage store near you.
+For example, these major cities have reuse centers or architectural salvage stores.